Setting up a PCR lab from scratch

 Interesting fact: The polymerase enzyme typically used in PCRs is called Taq-polymerase, because it was originally isolated from the bacterium Thermus aquaticus.
 First discovered in a hot spring in Yellowstone National Park in the 1960s, this enzyme can resist the high temperatures necessary for DNA denaturation.

-Reverse transcription PCR (RT-PCR) is used to amplify RNA target sequences, such as messenger RNA and viral RNA genomes.
-This type of PCR involves an initial incubation of the sample RNA with a reverse transcriptase enzyme and a DNA primer (sequence specific, oligo dT or random hexamer) before PCR amplification.
+Reverse transcription PCR (RT-PCR) is used to amplify RNA target sequences, such as messenger RNA or RNA virus genomes.
+This type of PCR involves an initial incubation of the RNA samples with a reverse transcriptase enzyme and a DNA primer – comprising sequence-specific oligo (dT)s or random hexamers – prior to the PCR amplification.

 PCR reactions are very sensitive and create a large number of copies of nucleic acids from minute amounts of starting material.
 This makes them a fundamental and highly effective molecular biology technique.
 However, because it is prone to amplicon and sample contamination, planning and designing of your PCR lab space will need careful consideration.

 2 Designing your PCR lab

 Ideally, a PCR lab should have two rooms with two areas, each designed for specific tasks.
 The first room should be exclusively used for pre-PCR activities and divided into a master mix preparation area and a sample preparation area.
 Air pressure should be slightly positive to prevent aerosols from flowing in.

 The second room should have a dedicated area for nucleic acid amplification, and another one for product analysis.
 Air pressure should be slightly negative to ensure that amplicon aerosols don't leave the room.